skynav/ttt/README.md

  * Error if TT Parameter Namespace attribute specified on element where it is not explicitly permitted.
  * Error if unknown attribute in TT StyleMetadata Namespace specified on any element.
  * Error if TT Style Namespace attribute specified on element where it is not explicitly permitted.

+If one of the **smpte** verification models applies, a number of additional semantic constraints are tested in the fourth phase:

+ * Error if smpte:backgroundImageHorizontal attribute specifies value that is not `left|center|right` or doesn't conform to the TTML \<length\> syntax.
+ * Error if smpte:backgroundImageHorizontal attribute uses a negative length value.
+ * Error if smpte:backgroundImageVertical attribute specifies value that is not `top|center|bottom` or doesn't conform to the TTML \<length\> syntax.
+ * Error if smpte:backgroundImageVertical attribute uses a negative length value.
+ * Error if unknown element in some SMPTE-TT Namespace is specified.
+ * Error if unknown attribute in some SMPTE-TT Namespace is specified on any element.

 ## Verification Model